 Joan Rivers Broke and Alone at the Wilbur Theatre

 Black Power!
 Six Short Plays from the ’60s at the Boston Center for the Arts

 Menopause the Musical on at the Stuart Street Playhouse

 Worth the Trip:

-Works by John O’Reilly, Gerry Bergstein, Randall Sellers, and Toshio Iezumi on Newbury Street.
+John O’Reilly, Gerry Bergstein, Randall Sellers, and Toshio Iezumi, at Newbury Galleries.

 Johnette Rodriguez talks with best selling author Jodi Picoult about her new book, My Sister's Keeper.

 As Shakespeare's 440th birthday approaches, publishers celebrate with handbooks and songbooks.
 Jeffrey Gantz brushes up on his Shakespearean knowledge with the Essential Shakespeare Handbook and learns Shakespearean melodies with Shakespeare's Songbook.

 Hot dots: WEDNESDAY 28 8:00 (2) Mark Russell Comedy Special.
 The funniest guy in Buffalo returns to public television to prove that people in Buffalo just aren't very funny.

 Bill Rodriguez leaves Dylan's with a satisfied tummy and new friends.